-The hotel is in the middle of Oxford’s recently redeveloped Castle Quarter, surrounded by various bars and restaurants, an art gallery and Oxford Castle and Prison, where you can find out more about the history of the castle and prison.
-You’re in the centre of town so can easily walk to the Oxford colleges and the main shopping street in a few minutes.
-It’s also an easy walk in the other direction to the train station.
-Or if you’re travelling by car they have a valet car park – but it’s pricey at £25 a night and you can’t leave your car there beyond check out time.
-A cheaper option is to park in one of the park and ride car parks on the outskirts of Oxford, which also avoids the confusing drive through the one-way system.
+If you’re arriving by train then it’s a 10-minute walk to Oxford railway station, where there are plenty of taxis if you’ve got a lot of luggage.
+Or if you’re travelling by car the Malmaison has a valet car park – but it’s pricey at £28.50 a night and you can’t leave your car beyond check out time.
+A cheaper option is to park in one of the park and ride car parks on the outskirts of Oxford, which also avoids the confusing drive through its one-way system.

-As part of our Sunday Stopover deal (see below), we needed to spend £75 on food and drink at the hotel, so we booked a table for dinner in their brasserie.
-It’s underground in the former solitary confinement wing, with old pipes running along the ceiling and an original steel staircase.
-The moody lighting suited the space at night, but it might seem a bit dingy in the daytime.
-On a sunny day you can also eat out in the exercise yard or on the roof terrace.
+As part of our Sunday Stopover deal (see below), we had to spend £75 on food and drink at the hotel, so we booked a table for dinner in the Chez Mal Brasserie.
+It’s underground in the former solitary confinement wing, with pipes running along the ceiling and an original steel staircase.
+The moody lighting suited the space at night, but it might seem a bit dingy in daytime.
+On sunny days you can also eat out in the exercise yard or on the roof terrace.

-There’s not much in the way of extra facilities – no pool or gym.
-But for me the best bits of the hotel were its old prison features.
-The cell rooms are all set around a vast, three-storey atrium which still has the original wrought-iron stairs and walkways.
+There aren’t much in the way of extra facilities at the Malmaison – no pool or gym.
+But for me the best bit about staying at this Oxford prison hotel were its original features.
+The cell rooms are all set around a vast, three-storey atrium with the original wrought-iron stairs and walkways.
 It’s all carpeted in thick red carpets with quirky oversized furniture.

 - Staff are… friendly, passionate about the hotel, but not all very experienced.